 Understanding the fundamental processes that support life, such as expanding, reproducing, getting energy, and more is necessary for the MCAT’s Biological and Biochemical Foundations of Living Systems (Bio/Biochem) portion.

-Your understanding of the independent and cooperative actions that cells and organ systems within an organism take to carry out these processes is equally crucial to your study of medicine.
+Understanding the independent and cooperative actions that cells and organ systems within an organism take to carry out these processes is equally crucial to the study of medicine.

 Although Bio/Biochem would seem like a division testing biological sciences, it covers more ground.